-A treasure in any tea collector's collection, our gyokuro is a sublimely sweet brew with very little astringency.
-Crafted by one of the top producers of the region, Mizuba's gyokuro is grown in an ideal climate of clean air, clean water, and rich volcanic soil (known as shirasu).
+A treasure for any tea connoisseur, Mizuba's gyokuro is a sublimely sweet brew with very little astringency.
+Crafted by one of the top producers of the region, Mizuba's gyokuro is shade-grown for 21 days in an ideal climate of clean air and water, and rich volcanic soil (known as shirasu).
 Part of the deep, mellow umami and strong concentrations of L-theanine comes from Kagoshima's famous fog, which shades the trees from any harsh morning sun and protects the leaves from freezing temperatures.
-Our gyokuro is also shaded 21 days prior to harvest.
 Truly a tea to savor each and every sip!

 Brewing gyokuro is also a unique and engaging process - each successive steep brings out progressively different and distinct flavor experiences.
 Note the use of very low temperatures and small amounts of water.
 No shortchange in your cup here - albeit a small portion at first, gyokuro tea is one of the most concentrated flavor experiences you'll ever find in tea!
 Read below to find our preferred brew tips.